jarrodmillman/pose-stats/description.md

 sustainable open source projects like many existing projects in the scientific Python ecosystem.

-## Scientific Python Domain Stacks
+## Related OSE Engagement

-We will interview community members and leaders of existing Scientific Python Domain Stacks to understand how they work and to learn from their individual successes and failures.
+We will engage community members and leaders of existing Scientific Python Domain Stacks as well as of Bioconductor and Tidyverse.

-## Bioconductor and Tidyverse

-We will engage with leaders of Bioconductor, as well as developers and users of the Tidyverse, to better learn how they differ from similar organizations in scientific Python.
-We will also determine what social and technical structures they deem important, and which deficiencies they'd like to see addressed.
+We will determine what social and technical structures they deem important, and which deficiencies they'd like to see addressed.
 We will enquire about the history of those projects, and determine lessons learned that may benefit the design of the statistical Python